orvi-tmp/learning-c-with-pebble/chapter10.md

 ### Using Enums ###

-When you program in C, you use integers frequently.
+When one programs in C, one uses integers frequently.
 Integers are very useful for many things, but they are not very descriptive.
 For example, you could use integers to represent directions on a compass, with "1" meaning "NORTH" and "2" meaning "EAST", etc, but even if you documented this with comments, you would be likely to forget this from time to time.
 Connecting the value "1" to "NORTH" is just not obvious.

 There are ways to make this better.
 One way is to use a *macro*.
-Macros are textual elements that can be stand for other  textual elements and are expanded in C code by the C preprocessor (we will discuss the C preprocessor in Chapter XX).
+Macros are textual elements that can be stand for other  textual elements and are expanded in C code by the C preprocessor (we will discuss all the details of the C preprocessor in Chapter 15).
 To work with compass directions,  we could make the following definitions:

     #define NORTH 1
     #define EAST 2